 Construction Site Operators: Each erosion control permit applicant or their appointee is required to have participated in the Boise City Erosion and Sediment Control Training program or have equivalent approved training.
-Information regarding the Boise training program can be found at: http://pds.cityofboise.org/building/bld/erosion/certification/

-The training program offers two certifications which include Responsible Person (RP) training and Plan Designer (PD) training.
+Information regarding the Boise training program can be found at: ESC Certification and Training Information The training program offers two certifications which include Responsible Person (RP) training and Plan Designer (PD) training.
 For all construction projects requiring an erosion control permit, a certified RP must be the designated site contact for all ESC related matters during construction and is trained in implementing erosion control BMPs.
-A certified PD must design and sign the ESCP, if a site specific plan is required to be submitted based on site characteristics and sensitivity.
+A certified PD must design and sign the ESCP, if a sitespecific plan is required to be submitted based on-site characteristics and sensitivity.
 Recertification for both training courses must be completed every 3 years.
 Certification verification is accomplished during the application and plan review process.